 Expected Practical Yield is 10.0 Lac + 2% Tablets.·

-2. Blister Pack the inspected and De-dusted tablets by using Triple Track Blister Packing Machine as per its SOP.
+Blister Pack the inspected and De-dusted tablets by using the Triple Track Blister Packing Machine.

-4. Seal the each carton from both ends with cello tape.
+Seal each carton from both ends with cello tape.

-6. Seal the each corrugated box with adhesive tape and label it properly by affixing the specified label.
+Seal each corrugated box with adhesive tape and label it properly by affixing the specified label.

 Prepare the starch paste in two lots.

-Prepare the starch paste in the manner given below using Steam Jacketed Starch Paste Preparation Tank by operating it as per its SOP.
+Prepare the starch paste in the manner given below using Steam steam-jacketed starch Paste Preparation Tank by operating it.

-Dissolve 2.0 kgs of Sodium Benzoate in 4.0 Ltrs of DM water and stir continuously.
+Dissolve 2.0 kgs of Sodium Benzoate in 4.0 Ltrs of Purified water and stir continuously.

-Add 10.0 kgs of Starch in 10 Ltrs D.M. water and stir continuously to make smooth slurry.
+Add 10.0 kgs of Starch in 10 Ltrs Purified water and stir continuously to make a smooth slurry.